BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-06-open-source-alternatives-business-models.md

   - Jens
   - Stefan
 topics:
-  - Open source alternatives
+  - Open Source Alternatives
-  - Business models
+  - Business Models
-  - Product differentiation
+  - Product Differentiation
-  - Market positioning
+  - Market Positioning
-  - Startup strategy
-  - Collaboration tools
 summary: |
   Jens and Stefan discuss the role of open source alternatives in the market, different business models, and how product differentiation is achieved beyond just feature parity.
 They reflect on the importance of positioning and strategy in building a successful company.
 tags: